 Like most things in life, quality is better than quantity.
-This is especially true when it comes to ecommerce prospects.
-The better you can identify quality prospects, the more efficient and effect your sales process becomes.
+This is especially true when it comes to eCommerce prospects.
+The better you can identify quality prospects, the more efficient and effective your sales process becomes.

 Not every lead is created equal.

 Driving sales begins with encouraging prospects to either engage with you or your online content and the best way to achieve that is through a well-placed call to action.